 These notes have been added thanks to user collaboration.
 Have anything to contribute?
 Click on the Give Feedback button below!

 - Switching to a service means you have to open up ports on your windows firewall.
-The ports the UniFi controller uses are listed here.
+The ports the UniFi controller uses are listed in our UniFi - Ports Used article.
+If you would like to learn how to change ports, see our UniFi - Change Default Ports for Controller and UAPs article.